Numerical effects on the stripping of dark matter and stars in IllustrisTNG galaxy groups and clusters: Results

 As Fig.~\ref{fig:submf} shows, within each host halo mass bin and above a characteristic subhalo turnoff mass, the subhalo mass functions are consistent at roughly the per~cent level across all resolution simulations.
 The greatest variations are at subhalo masses $>10^{10}$~$\msun$, where stochastic differences between individual subhaloes are at their strongest, especially for the relative paucity of massive subhaloes in the TNG50 realizations of the most massive hosts, that is, those hosts in the $M_\rmn{host}=[10^{13.5},10^{14.0}]$~$\msun$ bin.
 A similar feature is present around subhalo masses of $10^{9.5}$~$\msun$ in the $M_\rmn{host}=[10^{13.0},10^{13.5}]$~$\msun$ bin.
 Only at the regime where subhaloes are resolved with $\lsim 100$ particles is there a significant deviation, with mass functions clearly suppressed at the $\gsim10$~per~cent level compared to the next highest resolution: this is expected and consistent with all previous results based on numerical cosmological simulations.
 We conclude that the subhalo mass function is not influenced significantly by changes in resolution for subhaloes with $>100$ particles.

 We next consider the impact of resolution on subhaloes that contain stars, for which we use the term `satellites'.
 These will be biased to higher DM masses than the population of all subhaloes, and will be influenced by the minimum stellar mass that can be generated at a given resolution.
-We calculate two sets of $z=0$ mass functions, first using the dynamical mass as discussed in Fig.~\ref{fig:submf} and second using the stellar mass; we define the stellar mass of each satellite as the bound stellar mass contained within twice the half-stellar mass radius of all bound star particles.
+We calculate two sets of $z=0$ mass functions, first using the dynamical mass as discussed in Fig.~\ref{fig:submf} and second using the stellar mass.
+For this figure, we define the stellar mass of each satellite as the bound stellar mass contained within twice the half-stellar mass radius of all bound star particles.
+We do not expect this definition to affect our results, although we note that this measure will predict marginally lower masses with increasing concentration compared to a fixed 30~kpc aperture; we show in Section~\ref{sub:conc} that concentration does indeed increase with improved resolution.

 As shown in Fig.~\ref{fig:satmf}, there is good agreement in the dynamical mass functions of satellites with $>1000$ matter particles.
 Each simulation shows roughly the same power law mass function in each host mass bin, down to a low resolution turn off where the fraction of subhaloes that host luminous subhaloes becomes resolution dependent: at the turnover the number of satellites is suppressed by up to a factor of two relative to the higher resolution simulations.
 In general there is good agreement between equal resolution simulations of different volumes, e.g. TNG100-2 and TNG300-1.
 On the other hand, the TNG50-2 and TNG50-3 runs have somewhat better resolution, and both return more satellites, than TNG100-1 and TNG100-2, as expected: see again Fig.~\ref{fig:simres}.